Blast (Russian band): Cookies are Sweet

-At that time, the Russian music industry paid little attention to home grown bands singing in English, yet despite this in 2000 Russian MTV regularly rotated the video of the BLAST track "Cookies are Sweet", taken from their first album.
+At that time, the Russian music industry paid little attention to russian bands singing in English, yet despite this in 2000 Russian MTV regularly rotated the video of the BLAST track "Cookies are Sweet", taken from their first album.
 Encouraged by this, BLAST undertook a tour of Russia.

 OPPI-KOPPI International Festival

 In 2001 the band was invited to South Africa to participate in the OPPI-KOPPI International Festival in Pretoria, followed by a tour of South Africa.
 They were the first band from the ex- Soviet Union to take part in this international event.
 During this tour BLAST began recording their second album Bury The Shoe-Girl which was finished in 2002 and released by the London Label Ghost Records.

 2003–2004

 The band spent most of 2003 and 2004 touring, playing festivals in Russia, Europe and the UK, and gigging in Moscow.
 In 2003 they were chosen by the UK band "Blur" to support them for one show in Moscow.